sooryamsharma/Hand-Gesture-Controlled-Drone/README.md

 * Since the drone crashed during one of the flights, we were unable to test the gesture control on the drone.
 * Our future goal will be to calibrate a swarm of drones to respond to gestures.
 * Some of the application of this project would be in real world situations that require hands free drone control.

-#### This repository mainly concerns with the second and third module.

 ## References
 * Intel Aero Wiki: [github.com/intel-aero/meta-intel-aero/wiki](https://github.com/intel-aero/meta-intel-aero/wiki)